zojer-studio/substrate/content/Empire.md

 > R.F.
 Kuang — *Babel, or the Necessity of Violence*

-## Chapter 7: The prisoner's dilemma
+## Afterward: The prisoner's dilemma